BlockHorizons/BlockSniper/README.md

 # BlockSniper
-An innovative new world editing tool, made for PocketMine-MP: A MCPE server software written in PHP.
+An innovative new world editing tool, made for PocketMine-MP: An MCPE server software written in PHP.
 For detailed information, check out the [Website.](http://blocksniper.tk/)

 ## Development!